 Team of Antenna Experts

 The team at Home Style Antennas will be able to discuss your requirements for the best antenna type for a Southport home.
-We offer free quotes, as well as a 10% quote beat guarantee.
+We offer quotes, as well as a 10% quote beat guarantee.

 Some homes may need a signal booster, but we wouldn’t recommend just going and buying one hoping it will work.
 Masthead amplifiers work in areas of poor coverage – that is, areas where the signal is interrupted by trees, buildings or mountains.
 Distribution amplifiers, on the other hand, are best for homes with multiple televisions sets that are sharing the one antenna.

 If we find that your signal is being interrupted by high-rise buildings, we can check whether you simply need to have your antenna re-aligned to point to the transmitter at Mount Tamborine, or whether we need to install a masthead amplifier.